How Healthy Eating Unlocks a Radiant Skin

 4.4 Lean Proteins for Skin Repair

 Proteins are the building blocks of healthy skin.
-Including lean protein sources like chicken, turkey, fish, tofu, and legumes in your diet provides essential amino acids necessary for skin repair and regeneration.
+Including lean protein sources like chicken, turkey, fish, tofu, and legumes in your diet provides essential amino acids for skin repair and regeneration.
 These proteins help maintain the skin’s elasticity and firmness, supporting a youthful complexion.

 5. Foods to Limit or Avoid